nathancahill/sveltik/README.md

 ##### `validateOnChange?: boolean`

 Default is `true`.
 Use this option to tell Sveltik to run validations on `change` events and `change`-related methods.
-More specifically, when either `handleChange`, `setFieldValue`, or `setValues` are called.
+More specifically, when either `handleInput`, `setFieldValue`, or `setValues` are called.

 ##### `validateOnMount?: boolean`